dmerejkowsky/kata-doppelganger/README.md

 ## Part 1 - without any library

-For this part, you are not allowed to add any external mock library.
+For this part, you are not allowed to add any external mock library (using the test framework is ok)

 Start by writing the tests naively - and then make it run (or compile) by adding clases to the test code (this is what we call a test double).